As Scales Become Separated: Lectures on Effective Field Theory: Matching and Running

 where $\mathcal{I} = \mathcal{I}_\text{UV} - \mathcal{I}_\text{IR}$, we have used the three denominator version of \cref{eq:NormalFeynmanParamsGeneral} to simplify the second integral, and we then applied \cref{eq:dimRegEvalGeneral} to evaluate the loop integral, and integrated over the Feynman parameters.
 Since we want to interpret this as two contributions to the same integral, we should take $\muT^2_\text{UV} = \muT^2_\text{IR}$

 where the last equality is true when we take $\epsilon_\text{UV} = \epsilon_\text{IR}$.
 This makes precise the notion that scaleless integrals vanish in dim reg.

-\begin{itemize} \item {\bf Exercise:} Derive \cref{eq:UVIRIntSeparated}. \end{itemize}
+\mybox{ \begin{itemize} \item {\bf Exercise:} Derive \cref{eq:UVIRIntSeparated}. \end{itemize}}

 The feature that scaleless integrals vanish is very generic, and includes situations where the integrand is also a function of single components of the loop momentum.
-For example, integrals that depend on $\ell\cdot v$, with $v^\mu = (1,0,0,0)$, show up in heavy particle EFTs, or factors like $\ell \cdot n$, with $n^\mu = (1,0,0,1)$, appear in SCET. \begin{itemize} \item {\bf Exercise:} Show that
+For example, integrals that depend on $\ell\cdot v$, with $v^\mu = (1,0,0,0)$, show up in heavy particle EFTs, or factors like $\ell \cdot n$, with $n^\mu = (1,0,0,1)$, appear in SCET.